M-griffin/Oblivion2-XRM/README.rst

 Main development is current under Windows with releases planned for Linux, OSX, ARM.

+Using CodeLite http://codelite.org/ IDE for W32/64 and Linux Workspace(s).

 Built under C++ with Boost and compiles under g++ MingW32/64 5.1.0 using latest c++14.